sammierosado/sammierosado/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my Align the Stars Website
+- 🔭 I’m currently working as an Android App Developer
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Kotlin & Java
 - 💬 Talk to me about skincare, video games, learning languages, books, poetry and sci-fi movies.
 - 📫 How to reach me: samantharosado@protonmail.com
 - 😄 Pronouns: She/her